-A final score of 70 percent or greater satisfies the written examination element and all practical exams are graded on a pass/fail basis.
-Successful completion of both elements shall result in issuance of the certification by the WTCS FSEO.
-If an individual fails either the written or practical exam, they will then need to complete the appropriate certification course in order to be eligible for entry into the certification process.
+A final score of 70 percent or greater satisfies the written examination element.
+All practical exams are graded on a pass/fail basis.
+Passing both elements shall result in the issuance of the applicable accredited certification.
+If an individual fails either the written or practical exam, they will need to successfully complete the appropriate certification course in order to be eligible for re-entry into the certification process.

-Individuals seeking advanced standing must submit documentation of training/education/ certification from other entities to the WTCS FSEO.
+Individuals seeking advanced standing must submit documentation of training (transcript and syllabus) or certification from another state or agency to the WTCS FSEO.
+Each submittal will be treated independently and will not create a precedent for future submittals.